 Oh!
 In Bangkok go to the Grand Palace and that's about it.
 Don't spend much of your precious time there!

-Have a good time :) almost 9 years ago
+Have a good time :) about 9 years ago

 I'd suggest Wat Phu Tok in the far north-east.
 It isn't easy to get to, or wasn't 20 years ago, but not only is it a very curious place, it's in a part of the country less influenced by modern tourism.
 Great fun.

-Can't say the Full Party has much appeal and if you go it might well be worth reading this article on how to do so safely: http://journals.worldnomads.com/safetyhub/story/66535/Thailand/Full-Moon-Mayhem-Surviving-the-Party almost 9 years ago
+Can't say the Full Party has much appeal and if you go it might well be worth reading this article on how to do so safely: http://journals.worldnomads.com/safetyhub/story/66535/Thailand/Full-Moon-Mayhem-Surviving-the-Party about 9 years ago

 To party id recommend Phuket!
 Hit up Bangla Road for all the nite clubs and the action on the streets including markets, street performances, lady boys, u name it and it will be on that road.